-The illustrations in the procedure show the installation of a transceiver in slot 25 of a 28-port switch.
-The procedure is the same for all SFP slots.
+The illustrations in the procedure show the installation of a transceiver in port 25 of a 28-port switch.
+The procedure is the same for all SFP and SFP+ ports.
+The transceiver in the illustrations has a duplex LC connector.
+Your transceivers may have different connectors.